ssatyamchauhan/API-with-Database/README.md

 <h1 align="center">Simple Api With Database</h1>

 Implemented a simple Api with database using *ExpressJs* and Sqlite3.
-Performed CRUD operation in which used POST, PUT and GET method of express.
+Performed CRUD operation in which used POST, PUT, GET and DELETE method of express.

 # ExpressJs